squid-cache/squid-cache.github.io/docs/SquidFaq/ClearingTheCache.md

 starts to purge the cache down to size again within 10 minutes of the configure.

-> :information_source:
+> :warning:
-    NP: on particularly large caches the prune has been known to take a long time and/or a lot of CPU.
+    on particularly large caches the prune has been known to take a long time and/or a lot of CPU.

 old squid.conf